 Our special Thank You to Alice L. Luckhardt and Sandra Henderson Thurlow.

-The First Methodist Church built another church building away from the railroad tracks, near Albany Ave in 1907, and the former community church was then used by numerous commercial businesses including the Hogarth real estate office, a restaurant, fruit store, The Stuart Times newspaper office and print shop, and Stuart Chamber of Commerce.
+The first little Methodist church with the red roof was sold, the steeple was removed, and it was used as a residence.
+Later, the former community church was used by numerous commercial businesses, including a cleaning shop, real estate office, newspaper office, print shop, and the Stuart Chamber of Commerce.

 Men with nails, hammers, saws, lumber and paint have been rushing about in an effort to transform the little building into an Episcopal church.
 This included removing the tall original steeple.
 They enlarged and improved the building with special wooden trim ‘arches’ made to adorn the outside windows and a Sunday School addition was built onto the original structure.

 Squads of ladies armed with pins, needles and sundry materials have taken up their “residence,” with grim determination to have everything ready.
 No one could imagine what the united effort of those loyal and gallant church members could produce without a peek inside the now completed edifice.
 The little building was now not as small as it may look from the outside.
 It had a comfortable seating capacity for 85 people not including the choir of about 10 persons.

 In January 1932, the building was ready for service, dedicated and named St. Mary’s Episcopal Church.
 Over the years the church was able to seat 120 people.

 Added next door (on the left side) to the new St. Mary’s Episcopal Church was a special thatched structure which could be used for large church meetings, pageants and shows put